 The AAA Foundation for Traffic Safety today released a study showing a strong association between the number and age of passengers present in-vehicle and the risk of a teen driver dying in a traffic crash.

-The Pennsylvania attorneys with Schmidt Kramer Injury Lawyers can answer any questions you may have if you are injured in Harrisburg, Central Pennsylvania and around the Commonwealth, especially if you or a loved one have been seriously injured due to the intentional, negligence or recklessness of another person, company or organization.
+The Harrisburg personal injury lawyers with Schmidt Kramer Injury Lawyers can answer any questions you may have if you are injured in Harrisburg, Central Pennsylvania and around the Commonwealth, especially if you or a loved one have been seriously injured due to the intentional, negligence or recklessness of another person, company or organization.